Sigma 35mm f/2 DG DN Contemporary Review

 Introduction

 The Sigma 35mm f/2 DG DN Contemporary was introduced in December 2020.
-It is part of a long list of DG DN Contemporary series prime lenses from Sigma and there are also several zoom lens options in this series.
+It is part of a long list of Sigma DG DN Contemporary series prime lenses, and there are also several zoom lens options in this series.

 The Contemporary Series lenses are known for portability and good build quality.
-Think of the Contemporary Series as one tier below from the Art series which is Sigma’s top-of-the-line lenses.
+They are one tier below the Art series, Sigma’s top-of-the-line lenses.

-The Sigma lenses offer an affordable alternative, especially to Sony GM and Leica SL lenses.
+The Sigma DG DN lenses offer an affordable alternative, especially to Sony GM and Leica SL lenses.
 Here is a list of current Sigma DG DN Art prime lenses.

 Canada Place, Vancouver, Leica SL2-S, Sigma 35mm f/2 DG DN Contemporary @ f/8